-Kittridge is hired by the villans but turns to defend the rancher Saxon after learning the true situation.
-Kittrige wins Saxon's ranch with a cut of the cards but Saxon has other reasons for loosing the gamble.
-Telford and Lake try everything from bushwacking to setting a wildfire to stop the Saxon/Kittridge herd of cattle from reaching the railhead.
+Kittridge is hired by the villains but turns to defend the rancher Saxon after learning the true situation.
+Kittridge wins Saxon's ranch with a cut of the cards but Saxon has other reasons for deliberately losing the gamble.
+Telford and Lake try everything from bushwhacking to setting a wildfire to stop the Saxon/Kittridge herd of cattle from reaching the railhead.
 Written by

 Carol Johnson <firstname.lastname@example.org>

 During the cattle drive, Audie Murphy (Reb) has ridden up ahead, over a ridge, to scout the trail and sees a range fire burning towards the herd.
 As he races back down the hill to the other riders, his horse slips and almost falls down.
 He and the horse are able to recover and without missing a beat, Murphy says his lines to the others and the scene goes on.
 See more »

 A couple of saddle pals, Audie Murphy and Charles Drake, go their separate ways after a job in the Johnson County War in Wyoming.
 Murphy heads for a job offer from cattle baron Donald Randolph.
 But like John Wayne who refuses a job from Ed Asner in El Dorado, Murphy decides to throw in with small rancher Paul Kelly.
 Of course that Paul has an attractive daughter in Susan Cabot has a great deal to do with it.